Margo Palmer logo

 How Therapy Helps You Navigate Change

-Thankfully, you have a superpower: the ability to notice your feelings, connect to your values, and make adjustments so you can live the life you want.
+Thankfully, you have a superpower!
+We can practice the skill to notice your feelings, connect to your values, and make adjustments so you can live the life you want.
 This is not about positive thinking or forcing yourself to feel differently.
-It is about building capacity to be with what is actually happening.
+It is about building capacity to radically accept what is actually happening.

-Often, people come to counselling with a habit or symptom that has been building for a long time.
-That means trying something new will also take time.
+Often, people come to counselling with a habit, an emotion, or a behaviour that has been forming for a long time.
+That means trying to form a new behaviour will also take time because it's new!
 We are wonderfully human, fallible and lovable.
-There is no need to have it all figured out before you start.
+There is no need to have it all figured out before you start!

 Therapy provides a sounding board and safe place to navigate your desired changes.
-Together, you might explore what this transition means for your identity, what values you want to guide your decisions, what support you need, or what small steps feel manageable right now.
-The pace is always yours to set.
+Together, we might explore what this transition means for your identity, what values you want to guide your decisions, what support you need, or what small steps feel manageable right now.
+We move at your pace.

 This work is not about fixing you or making difficult feelings disappear.
 It is about developing a different relationship with your inner experience, one where you can notice what you are feeling, understand what it is telling you, and choose how you want to respond.